 - Asia United Bank

-If there’s no accredited agents in the country where you are in, you can simply ask one of your family members to pay to a near PhilHealth insurance office.
+If there are no accredited agents in the country where you are in, you can simply ask one of your family members to pay to a near PhilHealth insurance office.

-PhilHealth Contribution for Self-Employed and Individually Paying Members
+Philhealth Contribution 2018 for Self-Employed and Individually Paying Members

 This category of membership comprises of people who work for themselves.
 Members under this category can pay either quarterly, semi-annually, or annually.